Psychological Triggers for User Activation

 We’re used to associating engagement and activation with badges, mails, and notifications.
-But user activation is a very broad subject that involves so much more than gamification and UX design.
+But user activation is a very broad subject that involves so much more than Visit our blog and UX design.

 User activation and retention are deeply connected to human interaction and emotions.

 It all starts with active communication.
 A user who is passively exposed to a new software solution without guidance or any other form of interaction will hardly feel any connection to the brand and is unlikely to show appreciation.